MatthiasQuintern/arduino-blume/README.md

 # arduino-blume
 **Me**asure analog signal using an Arduino and **Blu**etooth communication.

+This project was written for my bachelor's thesis.

-This program was written for (and tested with) the **Arduino RP2040 Connect**.
+It mesaures voltage one one of arduino's analog pins and transmits it via Bluetooth LE.
+It was written for (and only tested with) the **Arduino RP2040 Connect**.

-[m-teng](https://github.com/MatthiasQuintern/m-teng) has a backend that can connect to the Arduino.
+[m-teng](https://github.com/MatthiasQuintern/m-teng) has a backend that can connect to the Arduino to receive the data.

 ## Configuration
 See `settings.hpp` for which pin needs to be connected.